KevEdwards/ExileArchives/README.md

 * Peter J.M.
 Irvin and Jeremy C. Smith ( RIP ), the original authors of Exile.
 * Peter Irvin for giving his blessing to share these early builds.
 Sadly, he no longer has any of his original development disks.
-* The previous owner of these disks who passed them to me for arcvhiving / recovery.
+* The previous owner of these disks who passed them to me for archiving / recovery.
 * Rich Talbot-Watkins for working out many of the passwords!

 I hope you enjoy the archive!